sverps/p2p-adspace/README.md

 2. The website owner copies the code snippet in their site.

-This snippet runs without dependencies.
+This snippet is self-contained and can be plugged into any site (independent of the technology that was used to build it).

 3. Advertisers palce bids.